-If you selected Aim 1: advance diversity, equity and inclusion in arts and culture for all Bristol's citizens please complete this section.
+Aim 1: To advance diversity, equity and inclusion in arts and culture for all Bristol's citizens

 There are two questions in this section.
 We have provided prompts to help you answer the questions fully.
 You are welcome to add any additional information that will help you to answer the question for your organisation.